-Prevention and Treatment for Urinary Tract Infections
+Prevention and Treatment of Urinary Tract Infections

 I gather that reading this may have put some fear into your cycling, but don’t let it.
-Despite urinary tract infections being a total suck fest, there are a number of prevention techniques you can adopt to help keep them at bay.
-These techniques are for both cyclists, and all women in general.
+Despite urinary tract infections being a total suck fest, there are a number of prevention techniques you can adapt to help keep them at bay.
+These techniques are for both cyclists and all women in general.
 They are rules that even I live by, and I’ve not had a UTI in 2 years now – *touches all the wood*

 - HYDRATION: It goes without saying that drinking plenty of water helps keep your internals happy, and your body temperature regulated.
 Frequently flushing out the water-works helps reduce the opportunity of having bacteria build up.

 - CHAMOIS CHANGE: Try and get out of your chamois shorts straight after a ride, and clean off any chamois cream.
-Ideally a quick shower is best and it allows any dirt and bacteria to run off.
+Ideally, a quick shower is best and it allows any dirt and bacteria to run off.